jakebogan01/interactivejs/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to LearnVisually, please fork our repository and submit a pull request.
+If you'd like to contribute to Interactive JS, please fork our repository and submit a pull request.
 We'll review your changes and merge them if they meet our guidelines.
 Thank you for helping to make LangX even better!

 ```bash
 $ npm run format
 ```

 We'll review your changes and merge them if they meet our guidelines.
-Thank you for helping to make LearnVisually even better!
+Thank you for helping to make Interactive JS even better!

-LearnVisually is an open source project, and we welcome contributions from the community.
+Interactive JS is an open source project, and we welcome contributions from the community.
 If you're interested in contributing, please check out our GitHub repository for more information.